 Where can you find an animation mentor?

-Don’t be intimidated by the idea of searching for a good animation mentor; it’s easier than you might think.
+Don’t be intimidated by the idea of searching for a good personal animation mentor; it’s easier than you might think.
 You will, however, need to first decide what your budget will be.
 Hiring a professional to be your mentor usually comes with a fee because they’re providing a service to you 一 sharing their priceless experience and knowledge.

 Here are some platforms where you can find excellent animation mentors:

-At this online animation school, entry-level animation professionals can learn 3D animation from industry experts at major studios focusing on visual effects, gaming, and other areas.
+At this online school, entry-level animation professionals can learn 3D animation from industry experts at major studios focusing on visual effects, gaming, and other areas.
 Mentees will interact with their mentors online, which widens the pool of potential to a global audience.